The Top News & Research in your InboxSUBSCRIBE

-Hiring conference speakers ain’t no walk in the park.
+Hiring conference speakers ain't no walk in the park.
 In the socially-techy world we live in, requirements for hiring speakers changed dramatically.
-Here is what you should look for when hiring conference speakers.
+Here is what you should look for when hiring a conference speaker.

 Do you remember when selecting speakers was super easy?
 Most of the traits of the successful conference performer were known: charisma, presence, eloquence, storytelling.

 These are still very valid characteristics, yet the changing nature of the attendee's requirements is impacting the speaker selection process.
 Attendees want more from your conference.
 As a result finding awesome speakers is not as straightforward as it used to be.